-The Honorable Judy Clibborn Chair, House Transportation Committee PO Box 40600 Olympia, WA 98504-0600
+The Honorable Judy Clibborn

+Chair, House Transportation Committee

+PO Box 40600

+Olympia, WA 98504-0600

-Subject: Semi-annual Practical Design Savings Report per RCW 47.01.480 (2)(b)
+Subject: Semi-Annual Practical Design Savings Report required by RCW 47.01.480

-Dear Treasurer McIntire, Senator King, and Representative Clibborn;
+Dear Treasurer Davidson, Senator King, and Representative Clibborn;

-On behalf of the Washington State Department of Transportation (WSDOT), this letter is summarizing practical design savings to date on Connecting Washington (CW) funded projects.
-This report was prepared in a manner consistent with the requirements outlined in RCW 47.01.480 (2)(b).
+On behalf of the Washington State Department of Transportation (WSDOT), this letter summarizes practical design savings to date on Connecting Washington (CW) funded projects.
+This report was prepared in a manner consistent with the requirements outlined in RCW 47.01.480.

-This report is intended to identify savings remaining at the completion of a CW project for which the State Treasurer will transfer from the Connecting Washington Account to the Transportation Future Funding Program Account.
-Once funding is transferred to the new account, beginning in fiscal year 2024 the Legislature will select additional projects to be delivered through the existing legislative budget development process.
+This report identifies savings remaining at the completion of a Connecting Washington project for which the State Treasurer will transfer from the Connecting Washington Account to the Transportation Future Funding Program Account.
+Once funding is transferred to the new account, beginning in fiscal year 2024, the Legislature may select additional projects to be delivered through the budget development process.